Hubert von Herkomer: Career

 Herkomer exhibited a large number of memorable portraits, figure subjects, and landscapes, both in oil and watercolour; he achieved marked success as a worker in enamel, as an etcher, a mezzotint engraver, and an illustrative draughtsman and he exercised wide influence upon art education by means of the Herkomer School (Incorporated) at Bushey, which he founded in 1883 and directed without payment until 1904, when he retired.
 It was voluntarily wound up in 1926 having been run up to that time by his former pupil, Lucy Kemp-Welch.
 It is now defunct.

 Despite being a prominent member of Royal Academy of Arts, Royal Watercolour Society, and Royal Society of Painter-Etchers, as well as being on familiar terms with the royal family, Herkomer was never totally accepted by the British establishment, as he was ultimately a victim of the deteriorating relationship between Great Britain and Germany, which he shuttled between, spending most of his summers in Bavaria.

 Four of his pictures, Found (1885), Sir Henry Tate (1897), Portrait of Lady Tate (1899) and The Council of the Royal Academy (1908), are in the national collection at the Tate Gallery.
 In 1907, he received the honorary degree of Doctor of Civil Law at Oxford, and a knighthood was conferred upon him by the king.
 He was already a Commander of the Royal Victorian Order.

 Herkomer was also a pioneering filmmaker.
 He established a studio at Lululaund and directed some seven historical costume dramas designed to be shown accompanied by his own music.
 None of them is known to have survived.

 Herkomer had strong connections with Wales.
 His second and third wives hailed from Ruthin, and he spent long periods in Snowdonia painting with his friend, Charles Mansel Lewis from Stradey Castle, Llanelli.
 In 1899, Herkomer designed the Grand Sword of the Gorsedd of Bards, and he also designed some of its other regalia.
 Of Herkomer's work for the Gorsedd, Jan Morris has noted that he "created for its functionaries gloriously neo-Druidical robes and insignia of gold, velvet, and ermine (the Archdruid's breastplate was designed to choke him, Herkomer said, if he gave a false judgement)."
+In recognition of his contributions to Welsh art and his involvement with the National Eisteddfod, Herkomer was invested into the Gorsedd and received the bardic name "Gomer".

+Herkomer was an enthusiast of cars and car racing.
+In 1907, he established Germany's first touring car rally, the Herkomer-Konkurrenz.
+This rally was revived in 1997 and still takes place in Landsberg every other year.